New to Us - Have Questions?

 The church school classrooms for the younger grades are handicapped accessible; some of the classrooms for the upper grades are not.

 There are hearing assistance devices available in the Sanctuary.
-If you need one, please ask one of the ushers or deacons to help you.
+If you need one, please ask one of the ushers or greeters to help you.
 We also have large print bulletins available for the services.

 What do people wear on Sundays?